Choose a college

 A personal evaluation of your transcripts from prior colleges is required prior to admission.
 While you cannot transfer credits directly towards completion of this program, your transcripts will be used to determine whether you have the necessary mathematics academic content background for enrollment.

-The online Post-Baccalaureate Program, Mathematics (5-9 or 5-12) requires a total of 27 Competency Units (CUs), which are WGU credit equivalents.
+The online Post-Baccalaureate Program, Mathematics (5-12) requires a total of 45 competency units (CUs), our equivalent to the traditional credit hour.
+The Post-Baccalaureate Program, Mathematics (5-9) requires a total of 41 CUs.
 Each course typically equals three or four CUs.

 Ultimately, the pace at which you complete your Post-Baccalaureate Online Teacher Preparation Program in Mathematics depends on how rapidly you pass assessments.